 We know that choosing a major is a big decision that can help determine your future.
 At UWM, you don’t have to make that decision alone.
-Advisors who specialize in working with undecided students will help you explore your options and guide you to a successful declaration of major late in your first year or early in your sophomore year.
+Academic Advisors in our Pathway Advising office who specialize in working with undecided students will help you explore your options and guide you to a successful declaration of major late in your first year or early in your sophomore year.
 They’ll also make sure that the classes you take while deciding on a major count toward your degree.

 The process starts at orientation, when students can choose from six exploratory pathways called “metamajors” that allow them to explore multiple majors that share a general academic theme.
-Advisors will help you pick classes that fit that theme, making sure you get a good understanding of your options while satisfying requirements for a degree.
+Academic Advisors in our Pathway Advising office will help you pick classes that fit that theme, making sure you get a good understanding of your options while satisfying requirements for a degree.